gmar84/data-pipeline/README.md

 By using the Selenium Chromedriver library, the program logs into the EHR system, navigates the GUI, and downloads the CSV data file.
 Here is how that is done:
 1. By entering Developer mode in the web browser, locating the id element for fields and buttons allows me to locate and interact the various navigation elements
-    - Example:
-    - The following code sets up the driver object:
+    - Example: The following code sets up the driver object
       ```python
       driver = webdriver.Chrome()
       ```